rl-institut/WAM_APP_FRED/README.md

 ## Overview

-This App is based on Django.
-In Django we have one project with n applications.
-The base structure is provided within the project which is called WAM.
-A application like WAM_APP_FRED extends the base structure of WAM and benefit from the provided structure/functionality.
+The aim of this app is to display the content of the Open Energy Database of the [Open Energy Platform (OEP)]((https://openenergy-platform.org/)) in an interactive way.

 ## First steps

 ### Prerequisite

-- clone WAM core project
+- First, clone WAM core project
 ```
 git clone https://github.com/rl-institut/WAM.git
 ```
-- complete the [setup of WAM](https://wam.readthedocs.io/en/latest/getting_started.html) core project
+- Then, complete the [setup of WAM](https://wam.readthedocs.io/en/latest/getting_started.html) core project

 ### Installation